lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

       --public-vlan 1556815 \
       --private-vlan 1556821
     ```
     > The cluster creation can be scripted.
-A yml sample is provided in **kubernetes/create-cluster.yml**.
+A yml sample is provided in **kubernetes/create-cluster.yml** once you have donwloaded the application code in Step 5.

 1. Verify that the creation of the cluster was requested.
     ```